Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/OutlierDetection.md

 In June, an extreme spike can be observed.
 This spike relates to an incidence of so called "superspreading" in a local [meat factory](https://www.heise.de/tp/features/Superspreader-bei-Toennies-identifiziert-4852400.html).

-For the sake of modelling the Corona disease, it can be of advantage, to filter the data for such extreme events, since they may not be consistent with underlying distributional assumptions and thus interfere with the parameter learning process of the modelling.
+For the sake of modelling the spread of Covid, it can be of advantage, to filter the data for such extreme events, since they may not be consistent with underlying distributional assumptions and thus interfere with the parameter learning process of the modelling.

 To just introduce into some basic `SaQC` workflows, we will concentrate on classic variance based outlier detection approaches.

 ## Preparation
 We, initially want to import the relevant packages.